Film Spoilers and

 The Blair Witch Killed Everyone?

-The closing scene involved a chase in the darkened woods by Heather (Heather Donahue) and Michael (Michael Williams) for their missing friend Josh (Josh Leonard).
+The closing scene involved a chase in the darkened woods by Heather and Michael for their missing friend Josh.
 They had found bits of his teeth and hair in fragments of Josh's blood-soaked shirt outside their tent.

 In the final scene, they entered the seemingly-abandoned Parr house, past kiddie-handprints on the wall (the Blair Witch myth told about children killed many years earlier), and then split up.
 It appeared that someone was screaming from the cellar.
 Mike got there first.
-When Heather (amidst screams and jerky hand-held camera shots) also approached, she saw Mike, in a final ambiguous shot, standing motionless and facing a wall in a corner of the basement (was he drugged, semi-conscious, or propped up dead, in order to distract the next victim?).
+When Heather (amidst screams and jerky hand-held camera shots) also approached, she saw Mike, in a final ambiguous shot, standing motionless and facing a wall in a corner of the basement.

 The film's final POV shot was accompanied by the sounds of "thwack", "thump", and "crash" as Heather's camcorder hit the ground (after she was attacked and killed?).
 The camera was broken, but was still running -- before the end credits appeared.